WSU safety Jalen Thompson selected in fifth round of NFL supplemental draft

 Thompson would’ve been a potential All-American had he returned to the Cougars this fall for his senior season, but the Downey, California, native committed an NCAA violation that forced him to lose a year of eligibility.
 The infraction resulted from the purchase of an over-the-counter supplement, a source confirmed to The Spokesman-Review.

+The Cardinals, of course, are under the direction of first-year head coach Kliff Kingsbury, who played quarterback for WSU coach Mike Leach in the early 2000s.

+The Cougars and Thompson could cross paths this fall, presuming Thompson earns a spot on Arizona’s 53-man.
+WSU visits Arizona State in Tempe on Oct.
+12, one day before the Cardinals host Atlanta at the University of Phoenix Stadium.

-Timm Rosenbach, who played quarterback for the Cougars in the late 1980s, is the only other player in school history to have been chosen in the supplemental draft.
-Rosenbach did not declare for the NFL draft before its deadline and thus joined a pool of five players who were taken in the supplemental draft.
-Rosenbach became a first-round selection of the Phoenix Cardinals.
+Timm Rosenbach, who played quarterback for the Cougars in the late 1980s, is the only other player in school history to have been chosen in the supplemental draft, and ironically, he was also one of the last taken by the Cardinals — at the time the Phoenix Cardinals.
+Rosenbach did not declare for the NFL draft before its deadline and thus joined a pool of five players who were taken in the 1989 supplemental draft.
+The Cardinals picked him up in the first round.

+Thompson was a three-time all-conference selection at WSU who finished his career with 190 tackles, six interceptions, 17 passes defended and five fumble recoveries.
+He represented the Cougars at Pac-12 media day last July and was expected to take a leadership role for Tracy Claey’s defense with linebacker Peyton Pelluer graduated.

+Thompson’s focus now shifts to earning a spot on Arizona’s 53-man roster — the Cardinals begin training camp on July 24 in Glendale — while WSU’s focus turns to replacing him.
+Skyler Thomas could return to safety and play alongside Bryce Beekman after switching to nickel during spring camp or the Cougars could entrust a player like Tyrese Ross or Chad Davis Jr. with Thompson’s spot.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.